ga-wdi-lessons/react-intro/readme.md

     Let's do that using a button click event.
 Where should we initialize it?
   </strong></summary>

-  > In the return value of our Post's `render` method.
+  > In the return value of our Hello's `render` method.

 </details>